AskalotCQA/askalot/components/shared/app/views/shared/static_pages/help/_explore.en.html.md

 * you start write some of the tags and select those which you find interesting.
 * Click on tag or category next to questions and tag will be filled into search bar automatically.

-<%= help_image_tag 'tag-filter.png' %>
+<%= help_image_tag 'tag-filter-en.png' %>

 ### Filters

 In the list of all questions you can filter in these ways:

-* Actual – all questions, sorted by time of the last interaction,
+* Recent – all questions, sorted by time of the last interaction,
-* Not answered – questions with no answers,
+* Unanswered – questions with no answers,
 * Answered – questions with answers, but the best answer was not choosen yet,
-* Resolved – question with an answer marked as the best,
+* Solved – question with an answer marked as the best,
-* Favourite – questions marked by users as favourite.
+* Favored – questions marked by users as favourite.

-<%= help_image_tag 'filter-questions.png' %>
+<%= help_image_tag 'filter-questions-en.png' %>

 ### Watching users, questions, tag, categories